For almost a year, Ukraine is in the spotlight of global media.

-Ukraine has much more to offer — eager, talented individuals who want to break out of the Soviet mold and propel Ukraine into a brighter future.
+Still, there is something more you have to know about this country — it has a rich tech talent pool of talented individuals who want to break out of the Soviet mold and propel Ukraine into a brighter future.

 Let’s discover what Ukraine has to offer and why companies like Google, Amazon, Oracle, GitLab, and many others, are hiring remote development teams in Ukraine.